What Does Car Insurance Cover?

 Is it covered?
 Yes and no (and yes!).

 What part of my policy?
 Your comprehensive coverage will cover the costs to repair your windows and replace your car radio.
-Car insurance won’t cover your clothing, but your renters or homeowners insurance probably will.
+Car insurance won’t cover your clothing, but your renters or homeowners insurance could.

 Anything else I need to know?
 Nope, just file a claim (or two, if you have renters or homeowners insurance as well) on the Lemonade app.